Firelight is thrilled to begin Season 2 with you. In 2019 we will explore empathy, image, and what makes a family.

 -- The New Yorker

 Body Awareness, by Pulitzer Prize Winner and current MacDowell colonist Annie Baker, explores self-image, empathy, and what it means to be a family.
 Featuring Laura Carden, Braeden Hatfield, Jason Lambert, and Sarah Sandback, and directed by Nora Fiffer.
+Please note this play contains themes of sexuality and mental health.
+For mature audiences.

 Interested in sustaining Firelight, enjoying a 20% ticket discount, and joining us for member events?
 Become a member now!